rheera/expenses-app/README.md

 ## Tools

-Made with Remix (React, React Router), TypeScript, MongoDB, Prisma, heroicons.
+Made with Remix (React, React Router), TypeScript, MongoDB, Prisma, Zod, heroicons.

 ## Features to add

+- [x] Build routes and their pages
+- [x] Add MongoDB backend and connect it to Remix with Prisma
-- [ ] Finish app
+- [ ] Use Zod to validate Form data to send to backend

 ## Stretch Goals